When your teen is struggling, and they won’t say why.

 Let’s give them the space to figure it out.

-If this describe at least part of what’s going on, you’re in the right place.
-At Kindred Counseling, I specialize in helping teens work through their emotions, build confidence, and make healthy changes to their life.
+If this describes even part of what’s going on, you’re in the right place.
+At Kindred Counseling, I help teens take control of those ‘what if’ questions, build confidence, and start to feel like themselves again.

 I’ll help them process the events, thoughts, and feelings that led up to the way things are now.